Tour Length

 “No, there is no minimum age for children to go on holiday in Namibia, although there may be age minimums for some specific activities.
 Traveling with really young children can be a challenge, but that’s the same everywhere.
 Namibia has well-stocked supermarkets in most medium-sized towns where you can buy supplies, although unless you’re on a really long safari, it can be easier if you bring your own.
 Remember that distances can be long in Namibia, which is something older children will be better able to adapt to than younger children.
 And if you’re going on such an exciting holiday, you may prefer that your children are old enough to remember the experience.
 But these are all preferences only.
 Check with any prospective safari operators whether they have a minimum age for those who join their tours.
 Otherwise, it’s entirely up to you.”

-4Are there special activities for children on a Namibia family safari?
+4Are there special activities for children on a Namibia family trip?

 5How much does a Namibia family safari cost?

-6What is the recommended length for a family safari in Namibia?
+6What is the recommended length for a family trip in Namibia?

 7Namibia Reviews